Anmolfid1/firetv_voice_control/README.md

    - 0: MENU
    - E: EXIT

+## Continuous Listening Mode

+You can now use continuous listening mode to control your Fire TV without waiting between commands!

+1. Say "continuous" or "continuous mode" to enter this mode
+2. The script will keep listening continuously and execute commands as you speak them
+3. You can rapidly say commands like "up up up right select" and the script will execute each one
+4. To exit continuous mode, say "stop listening" or "exit continuous"

+This mode is perfect for quick navigation through menus or when you need to press the same button multiple times.

 ## Troubleshooting

 - If the script says "Command not found", make sure you have installed all required packages